Municipal vs. Corporate Bonds: How to Choose

 If you're investing in a taxable account, like a brokerage account, the decision between corporates and munis gets more nuanced and depends on a variety of factors.
 The primary factor will be your tax rate.
 At higher tax rates, munis generally yield more than corporate bonds of similar maturities.

-For example, the seven-year component of the Bloomberg Municipal Bond Index yields 0.67%, compared with 1.35% for the Bloomberg U.S. Intermediate Corporate Bond Index.
-Both indices have similar durations, which is a measure of interest-rate sensitivity, and therefore offer a reasonable comparison, in our view.
+For example, the seven-year component of the Bloomberg Municipal Bond Index yields 3.0%, compared with 5.4% for the Bloomberg U.S. Intermediate Corporate Bond Index.1 Both indices have similar durations, a measure of interest-rate sensitivity, and therefore offer a reasonable comparison, in our view.

 The corporate bond index offers a higher yield before taxes are taken into consideration—but once taxes come into play, that yield advantage begins to decline.
-In order for the municipal bond index to break even with the after-tax yield of the corporate bond index, a 50% total cumulative tax rate is needed.
-We’re referring to this as the “breakeven” rate.
-The current “breakeven” tax rate has rarely been higher than it is today.
-Keep in mind that this “breakeven” tax rate includes multiple types of taxes—federal, state, and potentially the 3.8% net investment income tax (NIIT).
+In order for the municipal bond index to break even with the after-tax yield of the corporate bond index, a 45% total cumulative tax rate is needed.
+We're referring to this as the "break-even" rate.
+The current break-even tax rate is off its recent highs, but still at the high end of its 10-year range.
+Keep in mind that this break-even tax rate includes multiple types of taxes—such as federal, state, and potentially the 3.8% net investment income tax (NIIT).
 For example, you might be in the 37% federal tax bracket, live in a state with a 10.75% top marginal income tax rate, and be subject to the 3.8% NIIT, which would put your tax rate above 50%.

-If your tax rate is below 50%, intermediate-term corporate bonds likely will currently yield more than intermediate-term municipal bonds after taxes.
-However, if your tax rate is above that ~50% breakeven tax rate, municipal bonds will likely yield more after taxes.
-Don’t always assume that this is static because the breakeven rate has fluctuated over time, as illustrated in the chart below.
-Since 2010, this “break even” tax rate has averaged 31%.
+If your total tax rate is below 45%, intermediate-term corporate bonds will likely make more sense than intermediate-term municipal bonds after taxes.
+However, if your tax rate is above that ~45% break-even tax rate, municipal bonds will likely yield more after taxes.
+Don't always assume that this is static because the break-even rate has fluctuated over time, as illustrated in the chart below.
+Since 2010, this break-even tax rate has averaged 32%.

 3. Are you looking for very highly rated (AAA/Aaa and AA/Aa rated) investments?